For the purpose of the Act the data controller is Poundland Limited, Wellmans Road, Willenhall, West Midlands, WV13 2QT, United Kingdom.

 A cookie is a small file of letters and numbers that we store on your computer/ mobile device if you agree.

-The website uses “Google Analytics”, a web analytics service provided by Google Inc. (“Google”).
-Google Analytics uses persistent cookies (which remain in the cookie file of your browser after you have left the website) to help Google analyse how you use the website.
+- Third Party Cookies – Our Website uses “Google Analytics”, a web analytics service provided by Google Inc. (“Google”).
+Google Analytics uses persistent cookies (which remain in the cookie file of your browser after you have left Our Website) to help Google analyse how you use Our Website.
 These cookies collect information in an anonymous form.

-The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
-Google and/or its subsidiaries may use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
+The information generated by the cookie about your use of Our Website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+Google and/or its subsidiaries may use this information for the purpose of evaluating your use of Our Website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.

 Google may also transfer this information to third parties where: